Psychotherapist Vs. Psychologist: What Is the Difference & When Should I See One?

 Who Is a Psychotherapist?

-A psychotherapist is a professional who assists individuals, couples, families, and groups in addressing emotional, behavioral, and relationship issues.
-They are skilled in providing talk therapy and employ various techniques to help clients gain insights into their thoughts, emotions, and behaviors, ultimately facilitating positive life changes.
+A psychotherapist is a professional who assists individuals, couples, families, and groups in approaching emotional, behavioral, and relationship issues.
+They are competent in providing talk therapy and employ different techniques to help clients gain insights into their thoughts and emotions.
+Psychotherapy ultimately facilitates major life improvements for the patients.

 Psychotherapists’ major functions are: